 How long did you wait after your delivery to do regular exercise?

 Did you experience any of these complications?

-Other Posts Related to Exercise Postnatal
+Other Posts Related to Postpartum Exercises

-Brittany N Robles, MD, MPH, CPT
+Brittany Robles, MD, MPH, CPT

-Brittany N Robles is a full-time OBGYN, a NASM certified personal trainer, and health & fitness expert.
-She holds a Masters of Public Health degree in maternal health with a special interest in exercise and nutrition.
+Brittany Robles is a full-time OBGYN physician, a NASM certified trainer, and a prenatal and postnatal fitness specialist.
+She holds a Master of Public Health degree in maternal health with a special interest in exercise and nutrition.
 She is also the co-author of The White Coat Trainer.
 Learn more about her here.